Folded-Structures-Lab/sbdb/README.md

 # SBDB: Set-Based Database Framework

-A framework for generalized set-based structural design data generation and verification.
+A framework for generalised set-based structural design data generation and verification.

 ## Overview

 SBDB provides a systematic approach to generating and managing large datasets for structural design applications.
-The framework uses set-based design principles to create comprehensive design spaces through Cartesian products of design variables, enabling systematic exploration and optimization of structural systems.
+The framework uses set-based design principles to create comprehensive design spaces through Cartesian products of design variables, enabling systematic exploration and optimisation of structural systems.

 ## Features